 Though the inter-modal redundancy reduction provides high-quality semantic supervision, it is computed on the global image- and text features and, thus, only simulates implicit and non-interpretable multi-modal alignment.
 However, fine-grained region-level downstream applications like detection, segmentation, and reference expression comprehension require local visual feature descriptors with specific spatial information.
 To achieve this, most existing top-performing VLP methods, including UniTAB \citep{yang2022unitab}, OFA \citep{wang2022ofa}, GLIP \citep{li2022grounded}, and FIBER \citep{dou2022coarse}, use high-resolution image-text-box data for fine-grained pre-training.
 However, bounding box annotations are expensive to collect and use for supervision.
 Hence, we seek an alternate weekly-supervised solution for local feature-level alignment using global image-caption annotations.

-Recently, Wasserstein distance (WD) \citep{peyre2019computational}, a.k.a Earth Mover’s distance (EMD)-based optimal transport (OT) algorithms have been used for weakly-supervised patch-word alignment in VLP \citep{chen2020uniter, kim2021vilt}.
+Recently, WD \citep{peyre2019computational}, a.k.a EMD-based OT algorithms have been used for weakly-supervised patch-word alignment in VLP \citep{chen2020uniter, kim2021vilt}.
 Such OT-based learning methods are optimized for distribution matching by minimizing the cost of a transport plan.
-We pose the patch-word alignment as a more structured graph-matching problem and use the graph optimal transport (GOT) algorithm, which utilizes Gromov-Wasserstein distance (GWD) \citep{peyre2016gromov} in conjunction with WD to ensure the preservation of topological information during cross-modal alignment.
-More specifically, we obtain the patch- and token-level features from the last layers of corresponding visual and textual transformer encoders, and use these encoded local-feature vectors to construct modality specific dynamic graphs - $\mathcal{G}_{x}(\mathbb{V}_{x}, \mathcal{E}_{x})$ for image patches and $\mathcal{G}_{y}(\mathbb{V}_{y}, \mathcal{E}_{y})$ for text tokens.
+We pose the patch-word alignment as a more structured graph-matching problem and use the graph optimal transport (GOT) algorithm, which utilizes GWD \citep{peyre2016gromov} in conjunction with WD to ensure the preservation of topological information during cross-modal alignment.
+More specifically, we obtain the patch- and token-level features from the last layers of corresponding visual and textual transformer encoders, and use these encoded local-feature vectors to construct modality-specific dynamic graphs - $\mathcal{G}_{x}(\mathbb{V}_{x}, \mathcal{E}_{x})$ for image patches and $\mathcal{G}_{y}(\mathbb{V}_{y}, \mathcal{E}_{y})$ for text tokens.